The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Assessment: Anxiety is still sitting at moderate to severe.
 Job-related worry is driving most of it, and catastrophic thinking came up repeatedly.
 She has not made much ground yet toward her anxiety goals.

 Plan: Staying with CBT and working on how she frames worst-case scenarios.
 Left with a thought record to fill out before next week.
 Sleep will be checked at the next visit.
-She brought up a psychiatry referral but decided against it for now.

 When to Use SOAP Notes